 Table of Contents and Captions .
 The table of contents and the captions under the Article numbers of this Lease are for convenience and reference only and in no way define, limit or describe the scope or intent of this Lease nor in any way affect this Lease.

 Modifications .
-Each and every modification and amendment of this Lease shall be in writing and signed by Lessor and Lessee, and each and every waiver of, or consent to, or departure from any representation, warranty, covenant, or other term of this Lease shall be in writing and signed by the affected party thereto.
+Each and every modification and amendment of this Lease shall be in writing and signed by Lessor, Grantor and Lessee, and each and every waiver of, or consent to, or departure from any representation, warranty, covenant, or other term of this Lease shall be in writing and signed by the affected party thereto.

 Radon.
 Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
 Levels of radon that exceed federal and state guidelines have been found in buildings in Florida.
 Additional information regarding radon testing may be obtained from your county Public Health Unit.
 Section 404.056(8), Florida Statutes (1995).

 Waiver of Lessor's Lien .
-Lessor hereby waives any right to a statutory or contractual Lessor's lien against the furniture equipment, supplies, inventory, fixtures, and/or any other items of personal property which are now located or may hereafter be delivered or installed in the Property.
+Lessor and Grantor hereby waive any right to a statutory or contractual lessor's lien against the furniture equipment, supplies, inventory, fixtures, and/or any other items of personal property which are now located or may hereafter be delivered or installed on Owner’s Lands.
 This waiver shall be self-operative without the execution of further instruments.
 However, if requested by any party extending credit to Lessee secured by any property on which Lessor would otherwise have a right to a Lessor's lien but for the above waiver, Lessor shall confirm in writing to such party that Lessor waives and does not have rights to a lien against such property.

 Compliance with Laws .
-Except as otherwise provided in this Lease, Lessee hereby agrees that during the Initial Term and the Renewal Term, if any, Lessee shall each comply with all laws, treaties, rules or regulations, or determination of an arbitrator or a court or other governmental authority, and all applicable zoning or building or use or land use laws, codes, ordinances, rules or regulations of any governmental authority, and all related standards and regulations, and any applicable covenants and restrictions which affect or may affect the Land and/or the Lessee Improvements.
+Except as otherwise provided in this Lease during the Initial Term and the Renewal Term, if any, Lessee, Lessor and Grantor shall each comply with all laws, treaties, rules or regulations, or determination of an arbitrator or a court or other governmental authority, and all applicable zoning or building or use or land use laws, codes, ordinances, rules or regulations of any governmental authority, and all related standards and regulations, and any applicable covenants and restrictions which affect or may affect Owner’s Lands and/or the Lessee Improvements.

 Brokerage .
 Lessor has agreed to pay to C. B. Hale, P.A. ("Lessor's Broker") a real estate brokerage commission pursuant to a separate agreement between Lessor and Lessor's Broker.
-Lessor and Lessee represent and warrant that neither party has dealt with any other broker, salesman, agent or other person in connection with this Lease and that no other broker, salesman, agent or other person brought about this Lease transaction, and each party agrees to indemnify and hold the other party harmless from and against any claims by any other broker, salesman, agent or other person claiming a commission or other form of compensation by virtue of having dealt with the indemnifying party with regard to this leasing transaction.
+Lessor, Grantor and Lessee represent and warrant that neither party has dealt with any other broker, salesman, agent or other person in connection with this Lease and that no other broker, salesman, agent or other person brought about this Lease transaction, and each party agrees to indemnify and hold the other party harmless from and against any claims by any other broker, salesman, agent or other person claiming a commission or other form of compensation by virtue of having dealt with the indemnifying party with regard to this leasing transaction.
 The provisions of this paragraph shall survive the termination or expiration of this Lease.

 Negotiation .
 All of the parties to this Lease have participated fully in the negotiation and preparation hereof; and, accordingly, this Lease shall not be more strictly construed against any one of the parties hereto.